adonisjs/v6-docs/content/docs/experimental/inertia.md

 ### Share from a middleware

-Sometimes, it might be more convenient to share data from a middleware rather than the `config/inertia.ts` file.
+Sometimes, sharing data from a middleware rather than the `config/inertia.ts` file might be more convenient.
 You can do so by using the `inertia.share` method :

 ```ts
 import type { HttpContext } from '@adonisjs/core/http'